Why is an Indian railway station dirty and a Korean one clean?

 Plaster Of Paris is easier to mould and the several intricate patterns that go onto a Ganesh idol are easier to carve on this material.
 Moreover, the increasing demand for Ganesh idols and the large sizes that are so popular make the artisans look towards the cheaper option.
 Plaster Of Paris is much cheaper than clay but unfortunately less soluble in water.
 As a result the Ganesh idol that has been treated like a beloved houseguest by so many faithful devotees, sits at the bottom of the ocean, slow disintegration of the plaster releasing toxic elements into the water.
 The chemicals used in painting the idol contain hazardous mercury and cadmium metals.
 As the magnificent four arms, golden crowns and loving brown eyes of the elephant god crumble into the seawater, the ocean's flora and fauna suffer from the sudden increase in acidity and toxicity of the water.
 For years this issue has been tap-danced around to protect religious sentiment.
 But the urgency of protecting the environment should probably hold more importance and urgency than people's religious sensitivities.
 Surely, educated men and women understand that to abuse the divine gift of nature is in no way a means of paying obeisance to a deity.

-collection of pictures by Manish Vij shows the large disfigured, broken, scraped and dismembered Ganesh idols that float in with the sea debri onto the shore.
+Those whose religious sentiments are hurt when it comes to protecting the environment have never taken a walk along the beaches in Bombay a day or two after the immersion (Anant Chaturdashi).
+A collection of pictures by Manish Vij shows the large disfigured, broken, scraped and dismembered Ganesh idols that float in with the sea debri onto the shore.
 A municipality truck arrives, gathers this debris like it would gather garbage and disposes it.
 Along with this debris are dead fish killed by the toxins and the high acidity of the seawater.
 So much for religious sentiment.

 The Ganesh Chaturthi festival is a time when communities unite and celebrate together.
 Nobody wants to lose out on the festive occasion.
 But finding a way to be kind to the environment while indulging in the festivities is a responsible thing to do.
 There are always devotees who want to have an environment friendly Ganesh Chaturthi and wonder what their options are.
 There are various options to buying a large Plaster Of Paris idol.
 In fact, Wikipedia outlines a few easy and feasible solutions to addressing this issue: